arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

 **Ambessa Medarda**

-Whole Ambessa's storyline in fked up to unbearable levels.
+Whole Ambessa's storyline is fked up to unbearable levels.

-Runes are all that protected her and nobody could take it off?
+Runes are all that protected her and nobody could take them off?
 Really?
 Why wouldn't Rose attack her soldiers one-by-one?
 Why runes are just hanging there for everyone to see?
 Why Ambessa had problems with black rose?
-What's the story with brother?
+What's the story with her brother?
 Why she was not confused when Mel disappeared?

-How comes that Ambessa survived Vi's trap?
+How come Ambessa survived Vi's trap?
 Why Vi survived it too?
 That whole part was a complete mess.
 Did Ambessa want to develop hextech into a more powerful weapon?
 Then she should've appointed anyone but Caitlyn, but she appointed Caitlyn — who for sure will avoid any big conflicts.
-How comes?
+How come?
 Why Mel claims that Ambessa "is not Medarda"?

 Final antagonist without a consistent storyline — worse than no ending at all.